0x00019913/0x00019913/_posts/2017-04-18-closing-holes.markdown

 Now, the basic algorithm is simple: pick a random vertex from our set of boundary vertices, find a neighbor on the boundary, and keep walking forward along its neighbors until we hit the starting vertex.

 *But what happens if we have vertices that border multiple holes?* We might take the wrong turn at such a vertex, and this could lead to a rich plethora of problems which, while deterministic, are pretty much random from a user's perspective.
-Back when I didn't have the `direction` array above, I came up with a few exotic solutions.
+Back when I didn't have the `windingOrder` array above, I came up with a few exotic solutions.
 Among those was a function that did minimal patching of every vertex bordering multiple holes such that the holes would become isolated from each other; after this, you'd be able to do the simple scheme above.
 But everything I tried started feeling like a tower of duct tape, and duct tape begets errors.

 Additionally, there's the issue of winding order.
 To fill the hole with faces, we need to wind them correctly (CCW in `three.js`'s case), so it would very much help if we wound the cycle of boundary edges in a consistent way.
 Let's say that henceforth we're winding CW.

-The `direction` array provides easy-ish fixes to both quandaries and lets us implement the following scheme:
+The `windingOrder` array provides easy-ish fixes to both quandaries and lets us implement the following scheme:

 To start constructing a cycle, find a vertex that borders only one hole - this should always exist if there are more vertex cycles to be found.
-Pick one of its neighbors and check the `direction` of that edge.
-The sign of the direction tells us whether the adjacent face is on the left or right when looking along the negative normal.
+Pick one of its neighbors and check the `windingOrder` of that edge.
+The sign of the winding order tells us whether the adjacent face is on the left or right when looking along the negative normal.
 If the face is on the left, that means we're winding CW and everything is correct; if it's on the right, we choose the other neighbor of the current vertex instead.
 Then we just proceed along the cycle as in the basic algorithm.

 When we encounter a vertex bordering multiple holes, we need to do some magic.
 The scheme here is like this: take all the outflowing edges from the current vertex and project out their component along the normal.
 So we now have an axis (the normal) with a fan of edges (orthogonal to the axis) flowing out of the vertex.
 Now just calculate the angles of the edges with respect to the edge going to the previous vertex; pick the first edge that's CCW from the previous edge.
 That edge will correspond to the correct next vertex.